-The City’s Stormwater Management Program addresses the following five minimum control measures:
+The City’s SWMP addresses the following five minimum control measures:

 • Public Education, Outreach and Involvement